Features of NAS QNAP TVS-882T Data Recovery for Home Environments

 To mitigate these risks, it is recommended to use an uninterruptible power supply (UPS) with the NAS device.
 A UPS provides backup power during outages and protects against power surges.
 Additionally, enabling features like RAID (Redundant Array of Independent Disks) and regular data backups can further safeguard against potential data loss.

-Although NAS TVS-882T can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TVS-882T can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view